raspberrypi/documentation/raspbian/updating.md

 sudo apt-get update
 sudo apt-get -y dist-upgrade
 ```
 Answer 'yes' to any prompts.
-There may also be a point at which the install pauses while a page of information is shown on the screen – hold the <kbd>space</kbd> key to scroll through all of this and then press <kbd>q/kbd> to continue.
+There may also be a point at which the install pauses while a page of information is shown on the screen – hold the <kbd>space</kbd> key to scroll through all of this and then press <kbd>q<kbd> to continue.

 Finally, if you are not using PulseAudio for anything other than Bluetooth audio, remove it from the image by entering: